Reusable Shopping Bags, Will Walmart Lead the Way for Consumers?

 Walmart Canada is Being the Change

 If this bag fee works for Walmart Canada, that will be a good indicator that it will also work in other stores.
 We really hope Walmart in the U.S. is keeping on eye on what is happening with the California bag ban and at the stores in Canada, and considers implementing a similar fee here.

-Get Factory Direct Pricing on Reusable Shopping Bags.Tagged
+Get Factory Direct Pricing on Reusable Grocery Bags.Tagged